 Before final submission, theses should be presented for scrutiny by the relevant subject Librarian to ensure that students comply with the requirements of the Thesis Guide and recommended style manuals on appropriate citation styles for references and bibliographies.
 Once these requirements are satisfied, the Library then certifies the thesis as acceptable.
 When a student's thesis/dissertation has been approved by The University, the Library's Bindery will bind it at a cost.

 Library Instruction Sessions

 During the academic year the Alma Jordan Library offers instructional sessions to aid in navigating information resources.
 Sessions can be individual appointments, small group seminars, or large group workshops.
 These sessions are taught by subject specialists and cover a wide range of topics including research skills, how to use the online catalogue, how to search online journal databases, and how these differ from general search engines on the Web.
-Users can also access an online Library Skills Tutorial available via the library's website.
+Users can also access online research guides.